Harry-mic/SCOUT/README.md

 This repository is built upon the [RAGEN](https://github.com/RAGEN-AI/RAGEN) framework.

+## 🎁 Updates
+* 2026.01.30: We release our paper: [Language-based Trial and Error Falls Behind in the Era of Experience](https://arxiv.org/pdf/2601.21754) at arxiv and code.
+* The models and datasets are coming soon...

 ## 🚀 The SCOUT Framework

 <p align="center"><img src="pipeline117.png" width="800px" alt="SCOUT Framework Overview" /></p>